Luke Fenhaus: ARCA Menards Series

 On March 3, 2023, it was announced that Fenhaus would run the full season in the ARCA Menards Series East for the new Pinnacle Racing Group team in their No. 28 car.
+After winning two races at Nashville Fairgrounds Speedway and Iowa Speedway, he finished second in the championship to William Sawalich after suffering a crash in the season finale at Bristol Motor Speedway.

+NASCAR Craftsman Truck Series

+In 2024, it was revealed that Fenhaus would make his debut in the NASCAR Craftsman Truck Series at World Wide Technology Raceway, driving the No. 66 Ford for ThorSport Racing, where he finished in tenth place.
+He then ran the races at Pocono Raceway and Lucas Oil Indianapolis Raceway Park, finishing twenty-second and seventh respectively.

+In 2025, it was announced that Fenhaus will run another partial Truck Series schedule with ThorSport in the No. 66, this time in eleven races.
+At Michigan, Fenhaus would score his first career pole and would earn his best career finish of third-place.

 Personal life

-Fenhaus' cousin, father and grandfather raced snowmobiles on ice oval tracks and he started his racing career racing snowmobiles before racing on pavement.
+Fenhaus's cousin, father, and grandfather raced snowmobiles on ice oval tracks, and he started his racing career by racing snowmobiles before racing on pavement.
 He was inspired by drivers Tim Sauter (from watching him race at State Park Speedway) and Kevin Harvick (which is why he chose to race the No. 4 in late models and uses the same font that Harvick does in the Cup Series).

 In 2022, Fenhaus graduated early from Wausau East High School and moved from Wisconsin to North Carolina (where NASCAR teams are located).

 Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)